Ho1yShif/sonic-mood/README.md

 The Spotify API imposes rate limits and adds latency to each request.
 Since popular songs appear more frequently in recommendations, caching links in memory (as a simple dictionary) dramatically improves response times for subsequent requests and reduces unnecessary API calls.
 This straightforward optimization accelerates the user experience without requiring a separate caching layer like Redis.

+#### Why upload embeddings to the database in incremental batches?

+Data processing uploads local cached embeddings in chunks of 5,000.
+This is done out of necessity given the constraint of over 12.4M records in the dataset, high-dimensional `vector(2000)` embedding data types, and only a few days to complete the project.
+The sonic mood application will immediately work while allowing the pool of available songs to expand as more embeddings are loaded into the vector store incrementally.

 ## Assumptions

 Assumptions I made while building this project: